1996 EV1 Test-buck

 necessary to achieve a mostly complete EV1 based on this chassis.

-Motor, inverter, wheels, wiring harness, modules, seats, dash,
+Motor, inverter, wheels, wiring harness, seats, dash,

 and steering are in-hand, with body panels (doors, rear quarters,

-and trunk) and suspension components our
+and trunk), suspension components and some

-primary search goals.
+modules our primary search goals.